 The accord, signed during a visit by U.K. Prime Minister David Cameron to Indonesia, boosts Garuda’s backlog of orders for Rolls-Royce Holdings Plc-powered A330s to 21, Airbus said in a statement.
 PT Lion Mentari Airlines, Indonesia’s biggest low- cost carrier, also signed a record contract for 230 Boeing Co.
-(BA) aircraft in February because of rising demand.
+(BA:US) aircraft in February because of rising demand.

 Garuda plans to fund the purchase using cash, proceeds from last year’s initial public offering and loans, Lumbantoruan said.
 The airline flies to 31 cities in Indonesia and 19 overseas, according to its website.
 It has 14 A330s in service, Airbus said.

 The carrier fell 3.2 percent to 600 rupiah at the close of trading.
 The Jakarta Composite index slid 0.5 percent.